Rockson-Nelson Dafeamekpor: Politics

+In the 2024 general election, he retained his seat with an increased majority of 7.54% having won 80.24% of the total votes cast.
+He is currently serving as a member under the Appointments committee, Business committee, Committee of Selection, Ways and Means committee, Special committee (Winnowing) and as the Chairperson for the House committee.

 Personal life

-Dafeamekpor is a Christian and he is married with four children.
+Dafeamekpor is a Christian and he is married to Ebi Bright, Mayor of Tema, with four children.…

 Accident

 On 14 August 2021, it was reported he was involved in an accident on the Aveyime road in the Volta region.
 His vehicle was claimed to have somersaulted two times after a Kia truck crossed his envoy and crashed his vehicle.
 He was later released from the 37 Military Hospital after he receiving treatment.

 Controversy

 In January 2025, Dafeamekpor was suspended by Alban Bagbin for 2 weeks after he was involved in chaos during the sitting of the Appointments Committee.